A shoulder popping out and back in is a dislocation followed by spontaneous or assisted relocation of the joint, often causing pain and instability.

 - Inferior Dislocation: Rare but severe; the humeral head moves downward.

-Anterior dislocations account for about 95% of cases and typically happen when the arm is forced backward or twisted outward.
+Anterior dislocations account for more than 95% of shoulder dislocations and typically happen when the arm is forced backward or twisted outward.

 The Mechanics Behind “My Shoulder Popped Out Of Place And Back In”